 BNSF local power waiting for Monday to come.
-I went back up to the Dome for a few minutes.
+I went back up to the dome for a few minutes.

-At La Mirada we crossed over to the north track to avoid track work.
+At La Mirada, we crossed over to the north track to avoid track work.

-The BNSF was replacing switches here this Saturday morning.
+BNSF was replacing switches here this Saturday morning.

-The train took the curve at Orange.
+Taking the curve at Orange.